rugbyprof/4883-Programming_Techniques/Assignments/P04/README.md

 This is an easy week (kind of)!

-Here are a set of onlinejudge problems that deal with a **queue** data structures.
+Here are a set of OnlineJudge problems that deal with a **queue** data structures.

 |   #   | Name                                                                                                                             |
 | :---: | :------------------------------------------------------------------------------------------------------------------------------- |
 |  122  | [Trees on the Level](122.pdf)       |
 | 12347 | [Binary Search Tree](12347.pdf) |